kenneth558/robust-linux-firewalling-scripting/README.md

-Linux iptables plus scripting firewall  "NOT COMPATIBLE WITH BSD SYSTEMS"
+Linux iptables plus scripting firewall  "NOT COMPATIBLE WITH BSD NOR MAC SYSTEMS"

 BULLET-PROOF YOUR “OWNER-ACCESS-ONLY” LINUX SERVER FROM HACKERS WITH IPTABLES AND ROBUST SHELL SCRIPTING.